iterative/dvc.org/static/docs/get-started/initialize.md

 After DVC initialization, a new directory `.dvc/` will be created with `config` and `.gitignore` files and `cache` directory.
-These files and directories are hidden from the user in general and the user does not interact with these files directly.
+These files and directories are hidden from the user generally and are not meant to be manipulated directly.

-The last command, `git commit`, puts `.dvc/config` and `.dvc/.gitignore` files under Git control.
+> See `dvc init` if you want to get more details about the initialization process, and [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn about the DVC internal file and directories structure.

-Check `dvc init` if you want to get more details about the initialization process or [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn about DVC files and directories structure.
+The last command, `git commit`, puts the `.dvc/config` and `.dvc/.gitignore` files (DVC internals) under Git control.